 If there is no appropriate home address for the unaccompanied minor to safely quarantine, the ACT will arrange for the minor and one parent or guardian to undertake quarantine in a government approved premises.

 Quarantine for people returning from identified interstate hotspots

 Public Health Directions and border restrictions are in place for people who have recently been in Victoria.
-In addition, Public Health Directions are in place for people who have visited specific venues in New South Wales that have been associated with COVID-19 clusters.
 Find out about current requirements for the ACT on the Travel advice page.

 People who have been in Victoria in the past 14 days are banned from entering the ACT, except for ACT residents and those granted exemptions.
 For more information about border restrictions, including how to notify ACT Health of your intent to return to the ACT from Victoria (if you are an ACT resident) or to apply for an exemption to enter the ACT (if you are not an ACT resident), please see the Travel advice page.

 Quarantine is currently mandatory for people who are permitted to enter the ACT from Victoria.
 The date of departing Victoria is defined as day 0.
 The mandatory quarantine period lasts until 11:59pm on day 14.

 All close contacts of people who are confirmed to have COVID-19 must quarantine for 14 days after their last contact with the infectious person.
 ACT Health will identify the close contacts of every COVID-19 case.
 All close contacts will be contacted by ACT Health and advised to quarantine at home.